davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

   .. index:: mflush-func=name

   Specifies the name of the operating system function to call to flush the cache.
-The default is _flush_cache, but a function call is only used if a trap is not available.
+The default is :samp:`_flush_cache`, but a function call is only used if a trap is not available.

 .. option:: -mno-flush-func